 Rural Health & Communities

-Our goal is to help rural communities solve their unique health and social problems.
+Our goal is to support rural community health and vibrancy.

 UND’s Rural Health & Communities Capabilities